tonikelope/usb_relay/README.md

 ### Installation

-(Connect one end of the cable to NO input and the other to COM).
+(Connect one end of the cable to NO input and the other to COM input).

 ```sudo chmod 777 /dev/ttyUSB0```